Steve-Jeong/node-typescript-devtainer/README.md

 # node-typescript-devtainer

+## to run this devtainer
--This devtainer is based on vscode-node-typescript devtainer -git clone this_git_address .
+- This devtainer is based on vscode-node-typescript devtainer
+- git clone this_git_address .
--code .
+- code .
--reopen in the container
+- reopen in the container
--Ctrl+Shift+B to rebuild the task
+- Ctrl+Shift+B to rebuild the task
--F5 to run the program afterwards
+- F5 to run the program afterwards
 -